CURRENT MEMBERSHIP Apr 2023- Apr 2024

 The club welcomes new members and unlike many other clubs, we do not have ‘assessments’ or ‘playing in tests’.
 Our viewpoint is that if you want to play then we will find the right group for you to play with and we can literally accommodate any standard from complete beginner to county player.
 In practice this means that if you are an experienced player then you can just come along and join in with any of the organised sessions that suit you and as a full member you can book courts for play with any other members.
-However if you are a complete beginner or lack confidence or just generally do not know if you will enjoy tennis then we suggest you join as our Introduction Group (see below).
+However if you are a complete beginner or lack confidence or just generally do not know if you will enjoy tennis then we suggest you join our Tennis Xpress classes on Monday 8-9pm and Sundays 12-1pm.

 £20.00 payable first year only for adult members.
 Not payable in subsequent years provided annual subscriptions paid on time.
 The joining fee is included in the above fee chart.